-The table below reflects our share capital structure as it will be at the time of the separation, based on the number of beneficial shareholders and outstanding common shares of Alcan on December 24, 2004, excluding treasury shares and assuming no exercise of outstanding options, and on the distribution ratio of one of our common shares for every five common shares of Alcan held on the record date.
+The table below reflects our share capital structure as it was at the time of the separation, based on the number of beneficial shareholders and outstanding common shares of Alcan on January 6, 2005, excluding treasury shares and assuming no exercise of outstanding options, and on the distribution ratio of one of our common shares for every five common shares of Alcan held on the record date.

-There are 17,583 holders of record of our common shares, based on 17,583 holders of record of Alcan common shares on December 24, 2004.
+There were 17,584 holders of record of our common shares on January 6, 2005.

-Authorized Outstanding Common Shares Unlimited 73,984,484 First Preferred Shares, issuable in series Unlimited Second Preferred Shares, issuable in series Unlimited -
+Authorized Outstanding Common Shares Unlimited 73,988,932 First Preferred Shares, issuable in series Unlimited Second Preferred Shares, issuable in series Unlimited